kayac-chang/social-proof-section/Guide.md

 ## Setup

 Let's start with talking about how to setup your react project.

-there are several way to startup your react application one of the most common and easiest way, is using a program call **Create React App** which is a CLI (aka Command Line Interface) to let you easily setup and running react with a boilerplate. they give you a basic project structure and package you need also provide a development server which let you can easily working on without any hassle.
+there are several way to startup your react application
+one of the most common and easiest way,
+is using a program call **Create React App**
+which is a CLI (aka Command Line Interface)
+to let you easily setup and running react with a boilerplate.
+They give you a basic project structure and package you need also provide a development server

-**notice**
+which let you can easily working on without any hassle.

+**Notice**
-make sure you are already have NodeJS with npm 5.2+ installed in your machine
+make sure you are already have NodeJS with **npm 5.2+** installed in your machine
 ```bash
 npm --version
 ```